ThomasK97/Semester-Project2/README.md

 This is my Semester-Project2 submission  a homedecor website.
 This features a products page, details page and the contact page.

-You can add some bullet points if you'd like to:

 - Semester Project
 - Home decor

 ## Built With

-You can list a the tech stack that you've used over here

 - html
 - js